- See a full list of publications

 - Explore connections, collaborators, related work and more

 John Bowen is Professor of Nineteenth-Century Literature.
 He joined the Department in 2005 from Keele University, where he was Professor of Modern English Literature.
-He read English at Trinity Hall, Cambridge and then took an MA and PhD at the Centre for Contemporary Cultural Studies, University of Birmingham.
-His main research area is nineteenth-century fiction, in particular the work of Charles Dickens and other major Victorian novelists, but he has also written on modern poetry and fiction, as well as essays on literary theory.
+His main research areas are in nineteenth- and twentieth-century fiction, in particular the works of Charles Dickens and other major Victorian novelists, but he has also written on modern poetry and fiction, as well as essays on literary theory.
 He is a member of the Advisory Board of the Clarendon Edition of the Works of Charles Dickens, a Fellow of the English Association (FEA), and has given many keynote addresses and public lectures around the world.

 His undergraduate teaching includes courses on the Victorians and Romantics and special options on Dickens and (with Professor Tom Baldwin) Contemporary Continental Philosophy and Literary Theory.